Kashu Shankhwar

 How can kids know about good and bad touch?

-What is a childhood trauma and how can it impact?
+What is a childhood trauma, and how can it impact?

-Lyfsmile's best child psychologist & Child therapy services in india
+Lyfsmile's best child psychologist & Child therapy services in India

 Lyfsmile's Best Child Counseling & Therapy Services in India offers compassionate, expert support for children facing a variety of mental health challenges.
 With a team of trained professionals, Lyfsmile provides a safe and nurturing environment where children can receive the help they need to navigate their emotional and psychological struggles.
 Whether it's dealing with behavioral issues, anxiety, or trauma, Lyfsmile tailors its therapy services to each child's unique needs, promoting their overall well-being and growth.
 Some common child mental health problems addressed by Lyfsmile's services include: